ludocode/onramp/docs/virtual-machine.md

 Regular files are the most common type of file.
 All of Onramp's data is stored in regular files, including source code, compiled programs, and documentation.
 Regular files typically persist indefinitely even when the machine storing them is powered off.

 Regular files have a size.
 When a regular file is first created, it has size zero.
 Files grow automatically to accomodate data written to them.
-A file's size can also be changed with the `trunc` system call.
+A file's size can be queried with the `size` syscall and changed with the `trunc` system call.

 A handle referring to a regular file has a "position".
 When a regular file is opened, the handle has position zero.
 When the `read` or `write` system calls are called on such a handle, bytes are read or written starting at the handle's position, and the handle's position is incremented by the number of bytes read or written.